Murder She Wrote (song): Writing and composition

-The song is about death in the views of many in Jamaican culture, regarding abortion, as revealed in the third verse.
+The song is about abortion, as revealed in the third verse.
 Pliers wrote the song reflecting on being the age of 19.
 At the time, he was dating a girl named Maxine who told him she was pregnant, but after 6 months there was no sign of the pregnancy, waiting until 9 months and 10 months without any result of a child.
 The song title came from the detective series Murder, She Wrote which was a TV show Pliers used to watch and was a fan of.

-The song was recorded over a 5 year span starting in 1987 with attempts from 6-7 different producers.
+The song was recorded over a 5-year span starting in 1987 with attempts from 6–7 different producers.
 The first version was released in 1987 by Pliers under his real name Everton Bonner, using the "Fresh" riddim sampled from Shabba Ranks' "(Original) Fresh", which was produced by Harry J for Harry J Records.
 A second Pliers version was released in 1988, titled "Murder We Wrote", produced by Clifton "Specialist" Dillon.
 Another version was then released with Jack Scorpio, and then in a separate attempt with a different group from England.

 In 1992, Pliers then went to Sonic Sounds, where engineer Jason Lee was recording Sly on drums and Lloyd 'Gitzy' Willis on guitar.
 Chaka had recorded his part for a different song with Bobby Digital, after which the songs were combined to make "Murder She Wrote".
 Instead of the duo going into the recording booth, they stood over the mixing board and passed the microphone to each other; vocally it offered a new fusion with toasting on verses and melodic vocals for the hooks.
 The production duo Sly & Robbie had mainly been in the analog sphere of reggae, recording live instruments in more relaxed dub stylings, and entering dancehall music had them offer a digitized and energized sound with their final version of the song having been produced over a simple four-bar loop known as the "Bam Bam" riddim.

 Two music videos were made, one with Dancehall Queen Carlene Smith, and one without.
 The videos cost $50,000 and $2,500 respectively to produce.

 Critical reception

-Neil Spencer from The Observer complimented "the metronomic pulse" of "Murder She Wrote".
+Neil Spencer from The Observer complimented "the metronomic pulse" of the song.
+Clark Collis from Select wrote, "Through a subtle blend of ragga braggadocio and lover's rock smoothness the Jamaican duo appear to have virtually captured a nation with singles like 'Murder She Wrote', 'Bam Bam' and 'Tease Me'."
 Tom Doyle from Smash Hits gave the song three out of five, saying, "Chaka and his pal go for some proper ragga with this dancehall rocker like the make 'em in ole Kingston town.
 It's about some girl called Maxine who bubble-bubble-ribbit-bubble-wiggle-and-wriggle.
 Or something.
 Not a bad tune, especially since it might have been inspired by some ropey TV whodunnit with Angela Lansbury."